MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 - The Azure Information Protection label **General** has a label ID of 2beb8fe7-8293-444c-9768-7fdc6f75014d.

--The Secure Islands label is stored in the custom property named **Classification**.
+- The Secure Islands label is stored in the custom property named **Classification**.

 The advanced client setting: